Growth of Sobolev norms in quasi integrable quantum systems: Geometric part and conclusion of the proof

 \end{itemize} \end{theorem}

-The construction of the sets $W_\ell$ is a generalization to the {abstract} steep case of that done in \cite{BLMres, BLMgrowth, PS12} for quadratic Hamiltonians.
-It represents a quantum counterpart of the geometric decomposition at the basis of the proof of Nekhoroshev theorem (see \cite{Nek1,Nek2,GCB, gio,nek_noi}).
+This is the heart of the proof, indeed, by exploiting this Theorem the proof of Theorem \ref{main} is concluded following exactly the procedure of Sect.
+5 of \cite{BLMgrowth}. {Let us summarize the strategy: given $A(t)$ a family of time dependent self-adjoint operators, let $\cU_A(t, \tau) $ be the time dependent unitary flow associated to $A$.
+First one proves that, due to the dyadic property of the blocks, $\|\cU_{H_0 + Z_N}(t, \tau) \psi\|_{s} \leq K_{s} \|\psi\|_{s}$ for all times $t, \tau$.
+This is Lemma 5.1 of \cite{BLMgrowth}.
+Then, by Duhamel formula, one obtains $\|\cU_{H^{(N)}}(t, \tau) \psi\|_{s} \leq K_{s, N} \langle t - \tau \rangle \|\psi\|_{s}$ for all $t, \tau$ (see Proposition 5.2 of \cite{BLMgrowth}) and by interpolation one gets \eqref{growth.eq} with $\cU = \cU_{H^{(N)}}$.
+Finally Theorem \ref{main} follows using boundedness in $\cH^s$ of the unitary maps $U_N$ of Theorem \ref{norm.form}.}

-The key point to have in mind is that an operator in normal form only connects points $a$ and $b$ of the lattice $\Lambda$ s.t. $b-a$ is either resonant with $a$ or resonant with $b$ {(see Lemma \ref{nor.4} and its proof)}.
+The construction of the sets $W_\ell$ is a generalization to the {abstract} steep case of that done in \cite{BLMres, BLMgrowth} for quadratic $H_0$.
+It represents a quantum counterpart of the geometric decomposition at the basis of the proof of Nekhoroshev theorem.
+The key point to have in mind is that an operator in normal form only connects points $a$ and $b$ of the lattice $\Lambda$ s.t.\ $b-a$ is either resonant with $a$ or resonant with $b$ {(see Lemma \ref{nor.4} and its proof)}.

-First, we recall the following: \begin{definition} We say that an additive subgroup $M$ of $\Z^d$ is a module if $\Span_\R\{M\} \cap \Z^d = M$.
-We will often refer to a module $M$ as a \emph{resonant module}.
-If $M \neq \{0\}$ and $M \neq \Z^d$, we say $M$ is a proper or nontrivial module. \end{definition}
+\begin{remark} The whole construction that will be developed in this section is based only on the structural properties of $H_0$.
+In particular Theorem \ref{brutto.ma.vero} holds also for any linear self-adjoint operator $Z$ which satisfies \eqref{nor.for.def} and not only for pseudodifferential operators. \end{remark} {We recall the following:} \begin{definition} A subgroup $M$ of $\Z^d$ is said to be {pure}\footnote{{This notion is sometimes referred to in the literature on Hamiltonian systems as \emph{resonance module}, see for instance \cite{gio, nek_noi}.}} if $\Span_\R\{M\} \cap \Z^d = M$. \end{definition}